G. de P. — Is there anything to bring before the meeting this evening?

 The ES discipline, the chela discipline, the chela training, comes with absorbing power into all the events of the everyday life.
 It would be a somewhat fantastic procedure to train a man to meet and to undergo a set of artificial tests for which he would have been — during a process of training and thought and a preparation extending over weeks and months perhaps — tensing his spiritual and intellectual muscles in order to meet these artificial tests.
 You may read in romances about this latter kind or method of training, but they do not actually exist in the lower degrees of our School.
 Only in the higher degrees, after the chela has shown that he is capable of meeting successfully the conditions of life as they come, and overcoming all temptations, are these other greater, severer tests put upon him, and even then they come unexpectedly always.

-But don't you realize, my dear Companions, that occultism is not a plaything, and that you are now in what, in ancient times, would have been called a Mystery-school, such as the Mystery-schools of ancient Greece, and of Hindustan, and of Egypt, and even of the archaic European countries?
+But don't you realize that occultism is not a plaything, and that you are now in what, in ancient times, would have been called a Mystery-school, such as the Mystery-schools of ancient Greece, and of Hindustan, and of Egypt, and even of the archaic European countries?

 Keep therefore the strictest silence about all the teachings that you have received.
 Even threats of death, or the actual coming of death, are not sufficient excuse for you to open your lips, even to save your life.
 It matters not at all that you may possibly think — and some unwise person may so think — that the teachings hitherto given are such as you might have gained elsewhere or yourself have read in books.
 That is not the point, nor is it indeed the fact.
 The point is that you are pledged to perfect secrecy.
 Some day you will realize that the teachings that you have received here, you could not have received anywhere else in the world, unless indeed it be in some other branch of our own order.